rodekruis/cash-program-design-wizard/README.md

 The front-end/client app can be deployed as a static single-page-app or PWA.

+- Prepare the correct configuration in the `.env`-file, based on the example: [.env.example](./.env.example).
+  For more information, see: [`dotenv`](https://www.npmjs.com/package/dotenv).

+      cp .env.example .env

 - Run: (from the root-folder)

       npm run build:production --workspace client